matthewPendergast/dating-app/README.md

 ## Current Progress

-As of March 2025, development is on pace to meet the anticipated completion date of June 2025.
+As of April 2025, development is on pace to meet the anticipated completion date of June 2025.

 Presently, the project is in the process of building out the core features of the "User Dashboard" interface, such as creating a custom profile, browsing the userbase, connecting with and messaging other users, and more.
-The Home page is intended to be a showcase for these features without requiring the visitor to sign up.
+The Home page is intended to be a showcase of these features without requiring the visitor to sign up.

-After the core features have been implemented, development will shift to restoring signup/login functionality and proper backend integration--which is projected to begin in the first half of April.
+After the core features have been implemented, development will shift to restoring signup/login functionality and proper backend integration--which is projected to begin in the second half of April.

 ## Roadmap